 I sometimes say that your analysis should artfully disappoint your reader’s (theoretical) expectations of your (empirical) object.
 It’s the sort of statement I don’t want my audience to understand too quickly.
 After all, the “disappointment” in question isn’t the familiar bad feeling we get when things don’t go our way.
 In fact, in a research paper, it’s the opposite: the reader wants to be “disappointed”.

-They wanted to learn something from your paper, not merely have their existing beliefs affirmed.
+Your reader wanted to learn something from your paper, not merely have their existing beliefs affirmed.
 It may be more accurate (or less prone to misunderstanding) to say that the analysis should challenge your reader’s expectations, it should give your theory a little “pushback”, it should offer some “material” resistance to your idealism.
 However you want to think of it, there has to be some added value from actually looking at the world, actually investigating the empirical phenomena.

 This is especially true if you’re a student, working with what is usually a partial understanding of a given theory.
 You will never fully understand a theory before you have used it to analyze some data.
 But since you used your theory to frame your research question, and to inform your methodological decisions, it can sometimes feel like your theoretical insights always come too late.